E18

 Safety first: Hot water may fluctuate; test carefully.

-- Reduce flow rate: Open hot taps less fully to reduce flow and see if the boiler maintains operation without E18.
+- Reduce flow rate: Open hot taps less fully to reduce the flow and see if the boiler maintains operation without E18.

 - Clean aerators: Blocked aerators can cause unstable flow.
 Remove and clean tap and shower aerators.

 - Visual sensor check: On ACV combi models, the DHW flow sensor is usually on the cold inlet.
-Ensure its connector is secure and there are no leaks.
+Ensure its connector is secure, and there are no leaks.

 Advertisements